miridius/serverless-telegram/README.md

 ## Creating a webhook

 This library has a functional-style API in order to facilitate easier testing.
-You can write your message and/or inline query handlers as pure functions and then pass them to `createAzureTelegramWebhook` or `createAwsTelegramWebhook`, which will turn it/them into an azure http function or aws lambda handler ready for deployment to your chosen cloud.
+You can write your telegram update handlers as pure functions and then pass them to `createAzureTelegramWebhook` or `createAwsTelegramWebhook`, which will turn them into an azure http function or aws lambda handler ready for deployment to your chosen cloud.

 `createAzureTelegramWebhook` and `createAwsTelegramWebhook` take 2 arguments: